zeromancer1972/homebridge_pi/homebridge_pi.md

 ## Reboot and check

 After reboot check if the server is running by opening ```http://hostname:8083```.
 This will bring up the config UI.
-To login user "admin" as username and password.
+To login use "admin" as username and password.
 You can change the password later in the UI.